-Divisions: Academics; Human Resources & Equity; Safety, Security, & Emergency Preparedness; Strategy & Operations; Student Support Initiatives & Recovery\
+Divisions: Academics; Human Resources & Equity; Safety, Security, & Emergency Preparedness; Strategy & Operations: Student Support Initiatives & Recovery

-- Increase awareness of mental and physical health and wellness for all to remove stigmas or other barriers to access. - Increase awareness, education, and support around nutrition, mindfulness, mental health, bullying, suicide prevention, and substance abuse prevention for both students and employees. - Provide increased access to Tier 1 supports for ensuring proactive mental and physical health and wellness efforts, for both students and employees. - Increasingly develop and leverage partnerships with local non-profit organizations to enhance short -term response and long-term recovery efforts where needed. - Leverage Collaborative Problem-Solving Teams (CPST) to conduct data reviews of early warning signs around discipline, behavior, or mental and physical health and wellness, to determine appropriate interventions and referrals. - Select and implement a dyslexia screener with corresponding tracking system to assess effectiveness of interventions. - Review and refresh the list of early indicators for at-risk student identification. - △ Decrease process steps and time to deliver widespread messaging to stakeholders. - △ Improve information sharing and coordination for ensuring continuity of care between agencies. - △ Evaluate existing support programs and re-align based on site-specific needs at individual schools.
+- Increase awareness of mental and physical health and wellness for all to remove stigmas or other barriers to access. - Increase awareness, education, and support around nutrition, mindfulness, mental health, bullying, suicide prevention, and substance abuse prevention for both students and employees. - Provide increased access to Tier 1 supports for ensuring proactive mental and physical health and wellness efforts, for both students and employees. - Increasingly develop and leverage partnerships with local non-profit organizations to enhance short -term response and long-term recovery efforts where needed. - Initiate job study of School Counselor role to understand tasking, reporting structure, and division of time. - Leverage Collaborative Problem-Solving Teams (CPST) to conduct data reviews of early warning signs around discipline, behavior, or mental and physical health and wellness, to determine appropriate interventions and referrals. - Select and implement a dyslexia screener with corresponding tracking system to assess effectiveness of interventions. - Review and refresh the list of early indicators for at-risk student identification. - △ Decrease process steps and time to deliver widespread messaging to stakeholders. - △ Improve information sharing and coordination for ensuring continuity of care between agencies. - △ Evaluate existing support programs and re-align based on site-specific needs at individual schools.